jkleinkopf/botany_464L_anova_tutorial/README.md

 We know our variances are equal, and our data look pretty good (the histogram on the left), but if I saw something like the right-skewed histogram on the right, with a long tail, I would consider taking the log of that values for that variable (or you could square root the values) to see if that helps us meet our assumption of equal variances.
 You can run line 61 to do this, which will create a new variable called `height_initial_cm_log`, which is simply `height_initial_cm` but log-transformed.
 If you do this, you will have to replace every instance of `height_initial_cm` with `height_initial_cm_log` and re-run lines 35-48.

+**_You should keep track of the steps you take throughout hypothesis testing for each of your response variables.
+If your data are already normally distributed and have equal variances, then you should make a note of that.
+If your data are not normal or do not have equal variances, make a note of that.
+If you remove any outliers or transform your data, make a note of that too!
+These will be important things to include in the methods section of your paper._**

 # Part 4: Interpreting our results
 Once your data meet the three assumptions above, we can take a look at our ANOVA results.
 Let's run lines 67-68 to print and save the output of the ANOVA.